AndyObtiva/sample-glimmer-dsl-web-rails7-app/README.md

 ## Setup Instructions

+Note that you need Ruby 3.0.2 to run this project.

 This is a standard Rails app.
 As such, you may setup locally by cloning the repository and running the following commands from inside the app directory:
 - `bundle`
 - `rails db:migrate`